web3-nomad/hedera-docs/tutorials/more-tutorials/develop-a-hedera-dapp-integrated-with-walletconnect.md

 You have learned how to:
 * [x] Query the mirror node for account token balance, token information, and Non-fungible information.
 * [x] Query the mirror node to check if the receiver has associated with a token ID
-* [x] Associate an HTS token with HashPack, Blade, and MetaMask through a UI
+* [x] Associate an HTS token with HashPack, Kabila, Blade, or MetaMask through a UI
 * [x] Transfer an HTS token through a UI

 ***